Response to ‘Fit for the future: Growing and sustaining engineering and technology apprenticeships'

 - barriers for businesses and young people considering apprenticeships

-- solutions to increase the number and diversity of young people entering Engineering and Technology apprenticeships.
+- solutions to increase the number and diversity of young people entering engineering and technology apprenticeships.

 Enginuity's response: 7 points of focus

-Enginuity provided a response to the Call for Evidence recommending that the sector engage with seven points of focus for England to improve the quality of and access to Engineering and Manufacturing (E&M) apprenticeships:
+Enginuity provided a response to the Call for Evidence recommending that the sector engage with seven points of focus for England to improve the quality of and access to engineering and manufacturing (E&M) apprenticeships:

 - Respect for technical skills